 VT SHORELAND PROTECTION ACT - In May 2014, the Vermont legislature passed a Shoreland Protection Act (Ch.
 49A, 10 V.S.A.
 Section 1441 et. seq.) that regulates activities within 250 feet of a lake's mean water level for all lakes greater than 10 acres in size.
 In general, the Act seeks to prevent the degradation of water quality in a lake by controlling new development within the protected shoreland zone.
 Click on the photo at left for more info.
-The new Vermont Shoreland Protection Act has an informative website that can be accessed at http://www.watershedmanagement.vt.gov/permits/htm/pm_shoreland.htm.
-The Act takes effect on July 1, 2014.
-Lakefront property owners may contact the Northwest Regional Planning Commission at 802-524-5958 to learn more about the Act.
+The new Vermont Shoreland Protection Act has an informative website available at http://www.watershedmanagement.vt.gov/permits/htm/pm_shoreland.htm.
+The Act took effect on July 1, 2014.
+More information is available at the Northwest Regional Planning Commission at 802-524-5958.

 9-VOLT BATTERY SAFETY TIPS

 BEWARE OF 9-VOLT BATTERIES - 9-volt batteries are one of the most commonly used battery types in the home.
 They can, however, create a dangerous fire hazard if not stored or disposed of properly.
 The danger is created by the two exposed posts which can short circuit if touching something metal & make enough heat to start a fire.
 Click on the graphic at left to view a detailed sheet.